NikhilRyan/testingo/README.md

-# Testingo
+# TestInGo

-Testingo is a standalone and easily integrable Go testing library designed to make writing test cases simple and advanced.
+TestInGo is a standalone and easily integrable Go testing library designed to make writing test cases simple and advanced.
 It includes features for assertions, mocking, benchmarking, parallel test execution, and more.

 ## Installation